When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Maine Coon cats are a popular breed.
 These cats are known for their generous size, shaggy coats, and extra-long tails.
 This breed is native to Maine and is a popular pet, skilled mouser, and show cat.
-Their size, appearance, and strong personality make them a highly sought-after pet.
 Maine Coon cats get much larger than the average domestic housecat, leading to their “gentle giant.” nickname.
 They have a unique look and many urban legends surrounding their origin.
 No, these cats are not a mix between a housecat and a raccoon.
 That crossbreed is biologically impossible, as they are two completely different species.
 They are, however, native to Maine and serve as the official state cat.

 This is a quick guide to your cat’s growth from kitten to adulthood.
 This guide looks at month-to-month growth expectations for the first year and offers a simple growth chart to provide a quick reference point throughout your cat’s developing years.
 We discuss what to expect from your adult cat and what factors go into their growth.
 Finally, we address and answer a few frequently asked questions about the size of these cats.